House of Cards Season 5 Premiere Date Revealed With Chilling Message

 Confused about the "We make the terror" comment?
 Season four ended with a hostage crisis and the Underwoods negotiating to end it, while using the situation to their advantage in the election cycle.
 But the hostage situation wasn't exactly a happy ending—the terrorists live-streamed the death.
 Meanwhile, Hammerschmidt (Boris McGiver), published an article about Underwood's dastardly dealings with Remy (Mahershala Ali), Jackie (Molly Parker) and President Walker (Michel Gill).

 Still foggy about what happened in the fourth season?
-We've got you covered with your binge blur guide.
+We've got you covered with our binge blur guide.

 The season four cast also included Michael Kelly, Jayne Atkinson, Neve Campbell, Derek Cecil, Nathan Darrow, Kim Dickens, Elizabeth Marvel, Paul Sparks, Ellen Burstyn, Joel Kinnaman and Cicely Tyson.
 Patricia Clarkson and Campbell Scott are among the new faces joining the show for season five.